Tosca tester

 2. Exhaustive testing is not possible

 Testing each function using all valid and invalid inputs and assumptions is known as full or exhaustive testing.
 During software testing it is difficult and almost impossible to test all functions and all possible combinations of use.
-Instead, priority isto test a few combinations that are evaluated to be the most important.
+Instead, priority is to test a few combinations that are evaluated to be the most important.

 Full software testing would require unlimited effort, time and cost, without meeting the efficiency of testing.
 Every software development has a designated budget and a final launch date, so testing must also be done in some time frame.
 The second principle of software testing states that exhaustive, or full testing is not possible.
 It is recommended to start testing in the early stages of development and to test the software using several methods such as equivalence partitioning and boundary value analysis.

-3. Early Testing Principle
+3. Early testing principle

 When testing any software, IT testers are faced with the situation that most of the defects found are related to some specific functionality.
 This may be because the application is very complex, the programming is too complicated, or the software developer has made a mistake.
 Certain software modules contain the highest number of bugs or generate the most software bugs.